DIPlib/diplib/src/documentation/image.md

 There are different modes of indexing pixels in an `%Image` object.
 They can be split into two main categories: those that produce a view of the image, and those that copy the samples.
-A view is an `%Image` that shares the data segment with the oringial image, and gives access to a regular subset of the pixels.
+A view is an `%Image` that shares the data segment with the original image, and gives access to a regular subset of the pixels.
 You can think here of a specific tensor component, a window, subsampling, etc. These views can be created by manipulating the origin pointer, the strides, and the sizes (see /ref strides).
 Indexing an irregular subset of pixels cannot be done